A. Griffith, Jr.

 (most of Candi Staton's hit songs), child actor song Parker "The Hardy Boys" Stevenson,.writer and producer Lincoln

 Chase ("The Name Game"), Broadway

 star Ken Paige (currently in "Dreamgirls"), boy model Kelly McInerney, and 6' 6" actor/model

-Sterling St. Jacques (who slept over in the master bedroom).
+Sterling St. Jacques (the not-so-secret Gay lover of black actor Raymond St. Jacques) who slept over in the master bedroom).
 What